Hawtreys: History

 The school was founded in 1869 by the Reverend John Hawtrey.
 He had been a boy at Eton, from the age of eight.
 In later life he became a master at Eton and was offered his own house of boys.
 He decided to remove all of the younger boys from the school.
 With the permission of Eton College, he took the lowest two forms out to a separate school in Slough and housed them in what is now St Bernard's Catholic Grammar School.
 The new school was known as St Michael's School and was opened on 29 September 1869 (Michaelmas).

 John Hawtrey's son, Edward, removed the school to Westgate-on-Sea early in 1883.
 After Edward Hawtrey died in 1916, the name of the school was changed to Hawtreys.

 The school buildings were requisitioned during the Second World War and the school moved to Oswestry in Shropshire, to the home of Sir William Wynn-Williams.
-In 1946 it moved again to Tottenham House, a large Palladian country house near the village of Great Bedwyn, Wiltshire, in the heart of Savernake Forest, when the last private owner, George Brudenell-Bruce, 6th Marquess of Ailesbury, retired to Jersey.
+In 1946 it moved again to Tottenham House, a large Palladian country house near the village of Great Bedwyn, Wiltshire, in the heart of Savernake Forest, when the last private owner, Chandos Brudenell-Bruce, 6th Marquess of Ailesbury, retired to Jersey.

 Throughout the history of the school, a close connection was maintained with Eton College, to which many boys moved at the age of thirteen.